MRGRD56/textractor-translator/README.md

 #### Ideas to be implemented in the future

-- ⚠️ Add a "retry" button if an error occurred while translating, also add auto retries
+- ⚠️ Add a "retry" button if an error occurred while translating, also add auto retries (since v0.3.0 auto retries can be implemented by creating an own translator by extending the existing, in theory)
 - ⚠️ Fix dragging when history mode is enabled
-- Maybe return `200 OK` immediately after a reqeust (`/sentence`) to the app
+- ~Maybe return `200 OK` immediately after a reqeust (`/sentence`) to the app~ Not relevant anymore since HTTP has been replaced with named pipes
-- If Textractor Translator is not running, TTBridge shows errors when sending `/sentence` requests to the app, so Textractor crashes
+- ~If Textractor Translator is not running, TTBridge shows errors when sending `/sentence` requests to the app, so Textractor crashes~ Probably not relevant anymore
-- <u>Sometimes Google Translator works incorrectly, returning incomplete sentences as a translation, fix it if possible</u> (not possible)
+- ~Sometimes Google Translator works incorrectly, returning incomplete sentences as a translation, fix it if possible~ (not possible)
 - Limit history size
 - ⏬ Maybe add "export history" feature
 - ⏬ Maybe save history to the storage and also add "clear history" button